How to Plan the Perfect Trip to Sequoia National Park

 Lakes Trail

 The Lakes Trail is an incredible option for those with a bit more time and an adventurous spirit.
 This trail takes you to several stunning alpine lakes, including Heather Lake.
-If you visit in early summer, like I did one July, you might even encounter snow along the way, adding a magical touch to the landscape.
+If you visit in early summer, like I did one July, you might even encounter snow, adding a magical touch to the landscape.
 This trail can be challenging, but the payoff is spectacular, especially if you enjoy the beauty of alpine lakes surrounded by rugged peaks.
 For more on what to expect and tips for tackling this hike, check out my full blog post here!

 Alta Peak

-As you climb higher, the landscape shifts to stunning alpine scenery, with sweeping vistas that get better as you gain elevation.
+As you climb higher, the landscape shifts to stunning alpine scenery, with sweeping vistas that improve as you gain elevation.
 The trail leads to a junction with the Alta Peak and Alta Meadow trails, where you can continue up to the 11,000-foot summit of Alta Peak.
 This route is perfect as a challenging day hike, though it can also be extended into a backpacking trip.

 Scenic Drives and Sightseeing